Studio: Uncork'd Entertainment

 Two sociopathic half-brothers discover their true identities after exploring a shared urge to commit the perfect murder.

-There is a scene in “The Divine Tragedies,” a simultaneously tranquilized and hyper-stylized thriller about two brothers flirting with homicidal tendencies, where one brother smugly challenges the other to expand his simplistic assessment of a film being “just okay” into eloquently thoughtful criticism.
+There is a scene in “Blood Brothers,” a simultaneously tranquilized and hyper-stylized thriller about two brothers flirting with homicidal tendencies, where one brother smugly challenges the other to expand his simplistic assessment of a film being “just okay” into eloquently thoughtful criticism.
 Through tense teeth, the other brother instead finalizes the conversation with his terse reiteration, “some films are only okay.”
-“The Divine Tragedies” practically dares critics to swipe at that silver platter and I’m accepting.
+“Blood Brothers” practically dares critics to swipe at that silver platter and I’m accepting.
 If ever a movie wrote its own review with a single line of dialogue…

 Well-to-do half-brothers Thomas and Charles had different fathers, but they do have their drunk Bette Davis of a bedridden mother in common.
 Something else shared by the affluent duo is a burgeoning urge to leap from sociopathic snobbery to cold-blooded killing.
 For the well-mannered and well-manicured siblings, there is no better proof of entitled elitist intelligence than pulling off the perfect murder.